 The fiber anchor fan shall be evenly splayed out (illustrated in Figure 5.4.1 of this criteria) and shall capture an area sufficient to transfer the forces between the anchor and the laminate based on the resin capacity.
 The fiber anchor fan shall be placed between layers (illustrated in Figure 5.4.3 of this criteria) or shall have an additional layer, or patch, placed over the fan area.

-For a surface level offset, the horizontal dimension shall not be less than four times the vertical offset (illustrated in Figure 5.4.3 of this criteria).
+For a surface-level offset, the horizontal dimension shall not be less than four times the vertical offset (illustrated in Figure 5.4.3 of this criteria).

 Fiber splice anchors terminating onto the surface of the concrete shall have a minimum development length of ld in accordance with ACI 318 of the concrete reinforcement in the fiber orientation.